Coronavirus: Police Commissioner Mike Bush outlines response to Covid-19

-Police Commissioner Mike Bush says the military will be called on if needed to ensure the public follow the government restrictions in response to the coronavirus pandemic.
+Police Commissioner Mike Bush says the military will be called on if needed to ensure the public follow the Government restrictions in response to the coronavirus pandemic.

 Bush will lead the Government's operational response to Covid-19.